-We determined the locations of the equal-mass bodies $m_3'$ and $m_4'$ relative to the bodies $m_1'$ and $m_2'$ based on the value of $m''$, where the four bodies can form deltoid-type central configurations with the Earth-Moon axis being as the axis of symmetry.
-In Fig. \ref{fig:em_map_big}, the curves $S_i$ and $S_i'$ represent the locations of the equal-mass bodies $m'3$ and $m'4$, respectively.
-We calculated these curves by using Eqs. \ref{eq:deltoid_mu} and the formulae for the positions given in \citep{erdi2016central}, and coloured them according to the value of $m''$.
+We determined the locations of the equal-mass bodies $m_3'$ and $m_4'$ relative to the bodies $m_1'$ and $m_2'$ based on the value of $m''$, where the four bodies can form deltoid-type central configurations with the Earth--Moon axis being as the axis of symmetry.
+In Figure~\ref{fig:em_map_big}, the curves $S_i$ and $S_i'$ represent the locations of the equal-mass bodies {$m_3'$ and $m_4'$}, respectively.
+We calculated these curves by using Equations (\ref{eq:deltoid_mu}) and the formulae for the positions given in~\citep{erdi2016central}, and coloured them according to the value of $m''$.
 The points $P_1$ and $P_1'$ mark the locations of the equal-mass bodies when $m''=\nu_1$ ($P_1$ stands for $m_3'$, and $P_1'$ for $m_4'$), and $P_2$ (and $P_2'$) when $m''=\nu_2$ (similarly $P_2$ for $m_3'$ and $P_2'$ for $m_4'$).
 Note, that there are three $P_2$ (and $P_2$) points in accordance with Table \ref{tab:em_nr}.
 The curves $S_3$ and $S_3'$ represent the locations of the equal-mass bodies that lead to convex configurations.
 Equal-mass bodies on the curves $S_1$ and $S_1'$ or $S_2$ and $S_2'$ result in a concave configuration.
 The curves $S_1$ and $S_1'$ consist of two curves $S_{1a}$, $S_{1b}$ and $S_{1a}'$, $S_{1b}'$, respectively, that start from the points $P_1$ and $P_1'$, respectively, when $m''=\nu_1$ and end when $m''=1$ as the value of $m''$ grows continuously.
-The curves $S_1$ and the point $P_1$ are located on the side of the Lagrangian point $L_4$ with respect to the Earth-Moon axis.
+The curves $S_1$ and the point $P_1$ are located on the side of the Lagrangian point $L_4$ with respect to the Earth--Moon axis.
 Similarly, the curves $S_2$ and $S_2'$ consist of two curves $S_{2a}$, $S_{2b}$ and $S_{2a}'$, $S_{2b}'$, respectively, that start from the points $P_2$ and $P_2'$, respectively, when $m''=\nu_2$ and end when $m''=1$ as the value of $m''$ grows continuously.
-The curves $S_2$ are located on the side of the Lagrangian point $L_5$ with respect to the Earth-Moon axis.
-Table \ref{tab:em_param} summarizes the configuration parameters calculated at the endpoints of the curves $S_i$ and $S_i'$ are summarized in Appendix \ref{app:caseB}.
+The curves $S_2$ are located on the side of the Lagrangian point $L_5$ with respect to the Earth--Moon axis.
+The calculated configuration parameters of the endpoints of curves $S_i$ and $S_i'$ are summarized in Appendix \ref{app:caseB}.

 To conclude, there is a convex deltoid configuration for any mass arrangement, while concave configuration are only possible if $m''\geq \nu_1$.
 Table \ref{tab:em_nr} summarizes the number of concave-type configurations depending on the value of $m''$.